Prince (Prince of Persia): The Sands of Time

 For The Sands of Time, the character was completely redesigned, taking reference purely from the original game rather than Prince of Persia 3D.
 Mechner wrote the new story for the Prince purely for newcomers to the series, wanting the character to be memorable so as to provide a good "hook" for players together with the gameplay.
-He again drew inspiration from the opening of Raiders of the Lost Ark for the opening of The Sands of Time.
-Something he was pleased with was his initially unsympathetic portrayal of the Prince.
+He again drew inspiration from the opening of Raiders of the Lost Ark for the opening of The Sands of Time, and was pleased with his initially unsympathetic portrayal of the Prince.
 His inspiration for the character's more serious portrayal was the stories of the Shahnameh, although he later admitted that he could not entirely remove the influences of the original Prince.
-In his view, "It's [the Prince's] inability to solve this conflict that gives him his particular charm."
+In his view: "It's [the Prince's] inability to solve this conflict that gives him his particular charm".
 For his gameplay model, the Prince had over 780 movement animations scripted, far more than any other character in the game.
 The Prince was designed by Raphael Lacoste, the game's art director, who went through multiple versions from a young boy to a bare-chested older man.
 His final look was partially determined by the aesthetics of the game's environments.

 For Warrior Within, the development team decided to make the game's atmosphere darker.
 They also wanted to flesh the Prince out as a character, as they had felt something was lacking in The Sands of Time.
 With these concepts in mind, they decided the Prince would "grow up", with the story being more focused on his character than him saving a person or place.
 The two people most involved with the new design were art director Mikael Labat and illustrator Nicolas Bouvier.
 During the early stages, some hybrid designs with his appearance in The Sands of Time were created, but the team felt it was not radical enough.
 His "charisma" needed to be new, yet consistent with the events of The Sands of Time.
 His new armor reflected this change; it is made up of interlaced leather straps, granting him protection while giving him freedom to perform his acrobatic movements.

 In The Two Thrones, the Prince was portrayed as a mature warrior able to hold his own.
 His appearance was roughened using scars, and his Sands infection designed to appear like a "living wound" more than a tattoo.
-The Prince's struggle with his dark side was the focal point of the narrative, forming part of a simplification of the series narrative following the complex time travel of Warrior Within.
+The Prince's struggle with his malevolent side was the focal point of the narrative, forming part of a simplification of the series narrative following the complex time travel of Warrior Within.
 In The Forgotten Sands, the story was written around the Prince still being a developing character, learning what it takes to be a ruler and to take responsibility for his actions.
 His art design drew inspiration from his appearance in Warrior Within and The Two Thrones, which Jan-Erik Sjovall described as more visually appealing compared to the original Sands of Time.